innovationOUtside/vce-generic-guide/x-tm351-extras.md

 `MONGOCONN='mongodb://localhost:27017'`

-You can manage the MongoDB server using the following shell commands fron within a terminal running inside the VCE, or prefix the command with a `!` to run it from a Jupyter notebook code cell:
+You can manage the MongoDB server using the following shell commands from within a terminal running inside the VCE, or prefix the command with a `!` to run it from a Jupyter notebook code cell:

 - restart the server: `sudo service mongod restart`
 - start the server: `sudo service mongod start`
 - stop the server: `sudo service mongod stop`

 If you cannot connect to the MongoDB database, try restarting using the appropriate command.

+If the MongoDB database cannot start, for example, because the configuration file has become corrupted or because of a problem in accessing a data directory copied to a shared drive, reset the database configuration to original settings by running the following command on the command-line:

+`sudo /etc/ou_scripts/repair_mongo_db_path.sh`

 You might also want to check that you are trying to connect to the correct port.
 Assuming that the MongoDB server is running using a configuration file in the default location, you can check the configuration file setting to see which port is specified: